violentmonkey/violentmonkey.github.io/content/pages/get-it/index.md

 ### Beta Release

 The beta version is published more frequently than the stable release, with bug fixes and new features that will be included in the next stable release.
 However it may have bugs and lead to data loss.
-Please **BACK UP YOUR DATA** and use it at your own risk.
+Please **back up your data** and use it at your own risk.

 <div class="button-list">